 The starting point of any active day is Rocha Beach for sure.
 Expect water sports, expeditions to pristine beaches and caves, tours in every type of transport you can imagine (from jeeps to kayaks), beach football and scuba diving, especially advisable for a true underwater adventurer.3.
 Museum of Portimão

 A former cannery converted into a traditional museum portraying the history of the site as a fishing village.
 Learn more about the importance of this fishing centre, as well as fascinating underwater findings and archaeological exhibitions.4.
 The stunning Praia dos tres Irmaos

 This is a unique sandy beach with uncomparable rock formations and transparent waters in the Algarve region.
 Its name literally means the beach of the three brothers due to three similar rocks standing next to each other.
 Spend a great day snorkeling, walking barefoot on its soft sand or go from cove to cove during low tide and discover amazing little caves.
 Prepare your swimming gear and your photo camera!
 Unique shots of the rocks, the double arch at the end of Prainha Beach or a breathtaking panorama from the cliffs.
 A picture-perfect beach for a memorable day at the beach.5.
 Water and fun at Slide & Splash

 A waterpark for the young at heart.
 Considered one of the best and largest water parks in Europe.
 With a total of 7 hectares it offers adrenaline-pumping waterslides, pools, rides, dozens of water games, areas for children and ideal picnic spots and live falconry, reptile & tropical bird shows.
 Fun is guaranteed for children and adults alike!

 FAQs: Holiday Rentals & Lettings in Portimão

-  It is recommended that you book your stay in plenty of time when visiting Portimão, as only 48% of our accommodations are usually available throughout the year.
+It is better to book your stay in plenty of time when visiting Portimão, as only 55% of our accommodations are usually available throughout the year.